English Chicken Tikka Masala (1 Serving (200g)) and Chapati (1 Piece)

 Portion Control

-Reduce the portion size of chapati and chicken tikka masala to help manage the impact on your blood sugar levels.
+Reduce the portion size of the chapati and chicken tikka masala to help manage glucose levels.
+Smaller portions can prevent a significant spike in blood sugar.

 Healthy Fats